pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

 ### Single number evaluation metric

 - Its better and faster to set a single number evaluation metric for your project before you start it.

+Classification accuracy is an example of a single-number evaluation metric : You run your classifier on the dev set (or test set), and get back a single number about what fraction of examples it classified correctly.
+According to this metric, if classifier A obtains 97% accuracy, and classifier B obtains 90% accuracy, then we judge classifier A to be superior.

+In contrast, Precision and Recall is not a single-number evaluation metric: It gives two numbers for assessing your classifier.
+Having multiple-number evaluation metrics makes it harder to compare algorithms.
+Suppose your algorithms perform as follows:

 - Difference between precision and recall (in cat classification example):
   - Suppose we run the classifier on 10 images which are 5 cats and 5 non-cats.
 The classifier identifies that there are 4 cats, but it identified 1 wrong cat.
   - Confusion matrix: